fletch0098/js-boiler-api/README.md

 ## Installation

-Clone the repo, make it your own, install the dependencies and add remote
+Clone the repo, make it your own, install the dependencies

 ```bash
 git clone https://github.com/fletch0098/js-boiler-api